hiandras/sertm/README.md

 - //send mail: sends test mail to monitoring address
 - //wait and check mail 1st: wait for x seconds and check if it arrived, if not logs it
 - //wait and check mail 2nd: wait for x seconds and check if it arrived, if not sends alert

-everything is logged, daily logs kept for x days and rotated daily (slr.php)